gursimar17/MetaCrafters-Assessment/ETH+AVAX Intermediate Course Module-1 Solution/ReadMe.md

 # ETH+AVAX Intermediate Course Module-1 Solution
 ## Understanding require, assert, and revert functions
-This Solidity program is a “MyToken” program that shows how to use require, assert, and revert functions.
+This Solidity program is a “Vote” program that shows how to use require, assert, and revert functions.
 ## Description
-MyToken is a basic Solidity smart contract that lets you create and manage your own custom token on the Ethereum blockchain.
-The contract has token details like token name, token abbreviation and total supply.
-The contract is also having mapping variable and name of this mapping variable is accountBalance that maps an address to a balance.
-This keeps track of how many tokens each address has.
+This smart contract lets people register as voters, check voter status, and remove voters.
-The contract has two functions :
+This contract has three functions:-
-(i) mint: This function will increase the total supply and recipient’s balance.
-This function has parameters which are _address and _value. _address is the address to which tokens will be minted and _value is the number of tokens to mint.
-In the mint function, 'require' function makes sure that the number of tokens to add is more than 0.
-(ii) burn: This function will decrease the total supply and sender’s balance.
-This function has parameters which are _address and _value. _address is the address from which tokens will be burned and _value is the number of tokens to burn.
-In the burn function, 'require' function makes sure that the number of tokens to remove is more than 0 and that the user has enough tokens.
-In the burn function, 'revert' function checks for errors like trying to burn more tokens than the user has and stops the function if there is a problem.
-In both mint and burn functions, 'assert' function checks that the balances and total supply are updated correctly.
+1. enrollVoter: People can sign up as voters by giving their age, name, and a unique ID.
+Voters must be older than 17.
+Each voter ID must be unique and not used before.
+2. voterStatus: You can check if an address is registered as a voter.
+3. removeVoter: Registered voters can be removed from the list.
+This process frees up the used ID and marks the voter as not registered.
 ## Getting Started
 ### Executing program
 In order to run the program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.
 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g. MyToken.sol).
+Save the file with a .sol extension (e.g. Vote.sol).
 Copy and paste the following code into the file:

 ```
 pragma solidity ^0.8.18;

-contract MyToken {
+contract Vote {

-    string public tokenName = "Gursimar Singh Chahal";
-    string public tokenAbbreviation = "GSC";
-    uint public totalSupply = 0;

-    mapping(address => uint) public accountBalance;

-    function mint(address _address, uint _value) public {
-        require(_value > 0, "Mint value must be greater than 0");
+    struct Voter {
+        bool registeredVoter;
+        uint age;
+        string name;

-        uint previousBalance = accountBalance[_address];
+        uint id;
-        totalSupply += _value;
-        accountBalance[_address] += _value;

-        assert(accountBalance[_address] == previousBalance + _value);
-        assert(totalSupply >= _value);
     }

+    mapping(address => Voter) public voters;
+    mapping(uint => bool) public usedIds;
+    address[] public voterAddresses;

-    function burn(address _address, uint _value) public {
+    function enrollVoter(uint _age, string memory _name, uint _id) public {
-        require(_value > 0, "Burn value must be greater than 0");
+        require(_age > 17, "Voter must be greater than 17 years of age");
-        require(accountBalance[_address] >= _value, "Insufficient balance to burn");

-        uint previousBalance = accountBalance[_address];
-        uint newTotalSupply = totalSupply - _value;
-        uint newBalance = accountBalance[_address] - _value;
+        require(!usedIds[_id], "ID must be unique");

-        if (newTotalSupply > totalSupply || newBalance > previousBalance) {
+        if (voters[msg.sender].registeredVoter) {
-            revert("Underflow error detected");
+            revert("Voter is registered already");
         }

-        totalSupply = newTotalSupply;
+        voters[msg.sender] = Voter(true, _age, _name, _id);
+        voterAddresses.push(msg.sender);
-        accountBalance[_address] = newBalance;
+        usedIds[_id] = true;

-        assert(accountBalance[_address] == previousBalance - _value);
-        assert(totalSupply >= 0);
+        assert(voters[msg.sender].registeredVoter == true);
     }

+    function voterStatus(address _address) public view returns (bool) {
+        return voters[_address].registeredVoter;
     }

+    function removeVoter(address _address) public {
+        require(voters[_address].registeredVoter, "Voter not registered");

+        uint id = voters[_address].id;
+        voters[_address].registeredVoter = false;
+        usedIds[id] = false;

+        for (uint i = 0; i < voterAddresses.length; i++) {
+            if (voterAddresses[i] == _address) {
+                voterAddresses[i] = voterAddresses[voterAddresses.length - 1];
+                voterAddresses.pop();
+                break;
+            }
+        }
+    }
+}
 ```

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar and then click on the "Compile MyToken.sol" button.
+To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar and then click on the "Compile Vote.sol" button.
 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "MyToken" contract from the dropdown menu, and then click on the "Deploy" button.
-Once the contract is deployed, you can interact with it by calling the mint and burn functions.
+Select the "Vote" contract from the dropdown menu, and then click on the "Deploy" button.
+Once the contract is deployed, you can interact with it by calling the enrollVoter, voterStatus and removeVoter functions.